sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/gRPC.md

 }
 ```

 ### generate the Go protobuf structs

+_Note: Unless you're adding an entirely new service to sourcegraph/sourcegraph, you should be able to reuse
+the `buf.gen.yaml` files that have been already written for you.
+For the purposes of this example, we'll write a new
+one._

 Create the following buf configuration file:

 #### buf.gen.yaml

 The buf configuration file is used to generate the Go code for the Protobuf definition.
-This file specifies the plugins to use and the output directory for the generated code.
-The generated code includes the Protobuf structs that we can reuse in both gRPC and REST implementations.
+This file specifies the plugins
+to use and the output directory for the generated code.
+The generated code includes the Protobuf structs that we can
+reuse in both gRPC and REST implementations.

 ```yaml
 # Configuration file for https://buf.build/, which we use for Protobuf code generation.